 '''

-create_bd_cell -type ip -vlnv xilinx.com:ip:zynq_ultra_ps_e:2.0 zynq_ultra_ps_e_0
+create_bd_cell -type ip -vlnv xilinx.com:ip:zynq_ultra_ps_e:2.0

+zynq_ultra_ps_e_0

 '''

-- 4. Double-click the processing system graphic to invoke the Re-customize IP process, which displays the Re-customize IP for the Zynq UltraScale+ MPSoc dialog box as shown in Figure 2-5. - 5.
+- 4. Double-click the processing system graphic to invoke the Re-customize IP process, which displays the Re-customize IP for the Zynq UltraScale+ MPSoC dialog box as shown in the following figure. - 5.
 Review the contents of the block design.
-The green colored blocks in the Zynq UltraScale+ MPSoc are configurable items.
+The green colored blocks in the Zynq UltraScale+ MPSoC are configurable items.
 You can click a green block to open the coordinating configuration options.